arvidn/libtorrent/docs/manual.rst

 we're close to bump up against the limit of number of connections.
 The intention of this setting is to more evenly distribute our connection attempts over time, instead of attempting to connectin in batches, and timing them out in batches.

+``always_send_user_agent`` defaults to false.
+When set to true, web connections will include a user-agent with every request, as opposed to just the first request in a connection.

 pe_settings
 ===========